 Use your stud finder to locate the center of at least two adjacent wall studs.
 For a 75-inch TV, you’ll want the mount to span across multiple studs for maximum security.
 Mark the stud locations with your pencil.

-For optimal comfort and to avoid neck strain, your 75-inch TV should be mounted so that the center of the screen is at eye level when you are seated.
-This typically translates to about 42 inches from the floor to the center of the TV, or roughly 24 inches from the bottom edge of the TV to the floor. [cite: 3, 2 (from second search batch)]
+How high should I mount my 75-inch TV?For optimal comfort and to avoid neck strain, your 75-inch TV should be mounted so that the center of the screen is at eye level when you are seated.
+This typically translates to about 42 inches from the floor to the center of the TV, or roughly 24 inches from the bottom edge of the TV to the floor.

 Next, hold the wall plate of your mount against the wall at your desired viewing height.
-Use your level to ensure it’s perfectly horizontal, then mark the drill holes.
-Remember the rule of thumb: the center of your TV should ideally be at eye level when seated.
+Use your level to ensure it’s perfectly horizontal, then mark the drill holes. the rule of thumb: the center of your TV should ideally be at eye level when seated.
 For a 75-inch TV, this often means the bottom edge of the TV is about 24 inches from the floor, placing the center around 42 inches.

 Securing the Wall Plate: The Foundation of Your Mount